Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Toolkit.md

 * `contents::Dict{N, D}`: the tree's (node, data) pairs
 * `parent::Dict{N, N}`: records of the parent of each of the tree's nodes
-* `children::Dict{N, Vector{N}}`: records of the children of each of the tree's nodes As above, the first lazy way is to include this struct with the special name `:TREECORE` in your concrete subtype one of its attribute.
+* `children::Dict{N, Vector{N}}`: records of the children of each of the tree's nodes As above, the first lazy way is to include this struct with the special name `TREECORE` in your concrete subtype as one of its attribute.

 #### SimpleTree